jbhopkins/bioxtasraw/docs/source/tutorial/s2_ambimeter.rst

 ambiguity there will be in the reconstruction.
 We will use RAW to run AMBIMETER.
 Note that you need :ref:`ATSAS installed <atsas>` to do this part of the tutorial.

+If you use RAW to run AMBIMETER, in addition to citing the RAW paper, please cite the paper given in the `AMBIMETER manual. <https://www.embl-hamburg.de/biosaxs/manuals/ambimeter.html>`_

 A video version of this tutorial is available:

 .. raw:: html